asyncjs/async-website/_posts/2019-05-02-ask-the-brains.md

 The format works best when there is a diverse group of people and opinions in the room, so whether you consider yourself an absolute beginner, or a seasoned pro, do come and join.

 So, please put your thinking caps on now and start thinking of some questions you would like to ask, so you can come prepared!

+## Update

+This meeting will be sponsored by [Madgex](https://madgex.com/uk/careers#vacancies), who will provide pizzas and beers for all.
+Please get in touch if you have any specific dietary requirements at hello AT asyncjs DOT com.